DarkHobbit/doublecontact/doc/manual.en.md

 Before saving, you must define, for which device or program you write an address book.
 Most modern devices support vCard 3.0 or 4.0.
 But some phones requires vCard 2.1.
 You can set vCard version in settings window ( **View -> Settings** menu item, "Saving" tab).
 If you check "Use original file version (if present)" option, DoubleContact will try use vCard version from original file.
 Otherwise, program always will use version from Settings window.

-In some cases, for example, for SIM cards, each contact must not contain more than one phone number.
+In some cases, for example, for SIM cards,gh each contact must not contain more than one phone number.
 In this case, before saving you must split multi-phone contacts.
 Select splitting items (usually, the best way is select all) and choose **Contact -> Split** menu item.

 Some devices don't recognize birthdays, containing time.
 In this case, before saving you must activate time skipping ( **View -> Settings** menu item, "Saving" tab, set "Skip time from birthday and anniversaries" option).

+Phones often add non-stanard tags to VCF files and destination device (by other vendor) can't read such file.
+In most cases, names of these tags start with X-, for example, X-STARRED.
+If you prepare file for phone, which not recognize such tags, or you simply want to simplify addressbook, choose **List -> Mass tags remove**.
+Program will scan all contacts in addressbook and offer you to select tags to be deleted from among those found.
+Notice that this operation processes all addressbook regardless of selected records in main window.

+If you combine contacts into groups, such as "Family", "Friends", etc., please, read also [Group of contacts](#group-of-contacts) section to avoid loss of information.

 To save address book to single file, choose **File -> Save as -> File** in DoubleContact menu, select type (VCF, UDX or MPB) and enter file name.
 To save address book to VCF directory, choose **File -> Save as -> Directory**.
 Now you can copy result file (directory) on device and import it.

 DoubleContact allows save to MPB file **only** if original file also had MPB format.
 The reason is that MPB file contains  not only contacts, but also call history, organizer, notes and SMS (VCF and UDX not support this data).
 If save MPB to VCF, an then VCF to MPB, extra data will be loss!

+## Group of contacts ##

+If you combine contacts into groups, keep in mind that transfer it to other device is a very problematic task.

+vCard format provides CATEGORIES tags to point, which group(s) contains a contact.
+Unfortunately, most Android phones don't use this tag or use it for service information.
+So group information are lost.

+Some vendors save group in non-stanard tags, for example:

+* X-GROUP-MEMBERSHIP for Huawei/Honor devices;
+* X-OPPO-GROUP for Realme/OPPO devices.

+DoubleContact does support write to this tags, it also support stanard CATEGORIES tag.
+If you plan to import your contacts to a phone by one of this vendors, choose appropriate tag in settings window (**View -> Settings** menu item, "Saving" tab, "Tag for group save" combo box).

+If you can't use this method (source and/or destination device(s) does not support any of the listed tags), try to consider other methods of groups saving:

+* co-use DoubleContact and MyPhoneExplorer (MPB files);
+* use [Google Contacts](https://contacts.google.com/) site and export contacts to VCF file.

+If you know other tags for groups saving or other device, which does support the above tags, please, contact DoubleContact author.

 ## CSV specials ##